 Tilting at Windmills: The Fourth Estate in 2017

-Consider this monologue from Aaron Sorkin’s short-lived The Newsroom, worth printing in full with the explicit promise that it will be by far the longest direct quote I utilize in one of my articles over the course of this next year, my de facto manifesto for the continued importance of the Fourth Estate in this tumultuous time of mayhem and misinformation.
+Consider the above monologue from Aaron Sorkin’s short-lived The Newsroom, worth watching in full, my de facto manifesto for the continued importance of the Fourth Estate in this tumultuous time of mayhem and misinformation.
 Airing from 2012-2014, The Newsroom feels a world removed from the state of media in 2017, not because the show’s quixotic extolment of journalistic integrity has been rendered irrelevant by recent events but precisely because it predicted, with almost frightening accuracy, the relentless perversion of so-called New Media and citizen journalism.
 Sadly, Will McAvoy—the news anchor of Sorkin’s show-within-a-show and an obstinate interlocutor of the rigorous journalism I still wholeheartedly believe in—was confined by the uncompromising vision of his creator.
 Maybe both of us are just tilting at windmills, after all.

 Thus, I cannot help but constantly ask myself: What is the McGill International Review’s raison d’être in May 2017, when Trump has so thoroughly degraded the office of the American presidency, when cross-cultural cooperation and diversity are considered tentative social experiments and historical anomalies rather than human progress, when Orwellian terminology like “alternative facts” and “fake news” have become part and parcel of mainstream media, when empirical and professional research can be so freely dismissed while outright fabrications are privileged as legitimate grievances?